 Boost Your Immune System This Winter

-Traditionally, the height of flu starts NOW – right after the holidays, but there has already been a record number of cases reported across the country this fall and winter!
+It’s the new year and you know what that means – the height of flu season is upon us!
 The flu not only takes a toll on your physical health – but also can impact your financial well being.
 Whether it’s time off work, unexpected medical bills, or the cost of extra child care, illness related bills can add up fast.
-So when I saw an article this past weekend in Prevention Magazine’s Winter Edition, highlighting flu fighting secrets that are easy, inexpensive and will improve your health in general, I thought – yes please!
+So it’s the perfect time to revisit this great flu fighting advice from Prevention Magazine…

 Probiotics are live, “good bacteria” that naturally live in your gut.
 These microorganisms not only help with digestion, they provide nutrients and help build our immune systems.
 According to Dr. Oz, ”When probiotics are abundant in your body, it’s harder for bacteria that cause illness to get a foothold.
 Some also keep you healthy by making bacteriocins, which suppress the growth of harmful bacteria.”